 When it comes to Japanese period romances, I haven’t read anything quite like Golden Japanesque: A Splendid Yokohama Romance.
 Created, written, and illustrated by mangaka Kaho Miyasaka, the series follows Maria, a 16-year-old who wishes more than anything to change how she looks.
 In this period, shoujo romance, we see Maria as she discovers young love and self-esteem.

 Golden Japanesque is localized in English, distributed in the United States by Yen Press, translated by Taylor Engel, and features lettering from Lys Blakeslee.
 In this first volume, we’re introduced to Maria, a young girl with blond hair and blue eyes, and is the daughter of a servant to a prominent family in Meiji-era Japan.
 But, her appearance is a constant point of contention.
-Terrified that her mother will be thought a whore for sleeping with a foreigner and giving birth to her, Maria has to color her hair and keep her eyes hidden.
+Terrified that her mother will be thought a prostitute for sleeping with a foreigner and giving birth to her, Maria has to color her hair and keep her eyes hidden.

 Deeply troubled by her own appearance, Maria is soft-spoken and desperate to blend in.
 Then, she meets a handsome and annoyingly mischievous boy named Rintaru, the young master of the family her mother works for.
 After he inadvertently discovers her true appearance, Maria is terrified while Rintaru is enamored.
 The two begin a relationship that begins to impact how Maria sees herself.
 Ultimately, her story is about becoming confident and ultimately beginning to change what she sees as beautiful.